makerlala/faceful/README.md

 On Nvidia Jetson machines, you need to install OpenCV, scipy, tensorflow for aarch64.
 For OpenCV, we have compile it from sources and provide the share library.
 Download this library from https://drive.google.com/open?id=1s6mlQbWeG1pSyh-Qrr6ukFm7WbTtkc9z and place it in the tensorflow folder.
 The install script will place it in the site-packages folder.
+You can find a guide on how to compile OpenCV on Jetson here: https://jkjung-avt.github.io/opencv3-on-tx2.

 For scipy, install it using:
 ```